Landslide dam: Consequences

 The water impounded by a landslide dam may create a dam reservoir (lake) that may last for a short time, to several thousand years.

 Because of their rather loose nature and absence of controlled spillway, landslide dams frequently fail catastrophically and lead to downstream flooding, often with high casualties.
 A common failure scenario is overflowing with subsequent dam breach and erosion by the overflow stream.

 Landslide dams are responsible for two types of flooding: backflooding (upstream flooding) upon creation and downstream flooding upon failure.
 Compared with catastrophic downflooding, relative slow backflooding typically presents little life hazard, but property damage can be substantial.

 While the dam is being filled, the surrounding groundwater level rises.
 The dam failure may trigger further catastrophic processes.
 As the water level rapidly drops, the uncompensated groundwater hydraulic pressure may initiate additional landslides.
 Those that fall into the dam reservoir may lead to further catastrophic spillages.
 Moreover, the resulting flood may undercut the sides of the river valley to further produce landslides downstream.

 After forming, the dam leads to aggradation of the valley upstream, and dam failure leads to aggradation downstream.

 Construction engineers responsible for design of artificial dams and other structures in river valleys must take into account the potential of such events leading to abrupt changes in river's regimen.

+Coping Method

+Different coping methods might be applied according to the geographical location, environment, water storage capacity, breaching impact, coping cost, engineering difficulties and urgency .etc.